cocos/cocos-docs/en/editor/project/index.md

 ![bundle-config.png](index/bundle-config.png)

 Bundle Config allows users can config different configurations for various platforms.
-For example, to distinguish normal textures and high resolution textures, or for different shops, etc. For more, please refer to [Asset Bundle](../../asset/bundle.md).
+For example, to distinguish normal textures and high-resolution textures, or for different shops, etc. For more, please refer to [Asset Bundle](../../asset/bundle.md).

 Currently, three main types of platforms are supported by Cocos Creator including the native platform, web, and mini-games.